CruxConnect/crux-docs/_ordering/get_orders.md

   {: title="Response" }

 ---
-Get the complete List of Orders for your organization.
-This list contains all of your orders: completed, incomplete, processing, etc. Your username and password are optional as you can send your authorization token to receive this information.
+Get Orders matching certain criteria for your organization.
+This may contain any or all of your orders: completed, incomplete, processing, etc.

 ### Request Parameters: